algorithmiaio/dev-center/_pages/event-flows/azure-eh.md

 **NOTE:** The steps in this section are to be completed on Algorithmia, from within the browser user interface (UI) or through the API.
 {: .notice-info}

-As noted above, in this workflow we're using Microsoft's `azure-eventhub` Python SDK to send messages to Event Hubs from within an algorithm.
+As noted above, in this workflow we're using Microsoft's `azure-eventhub` Python SDK to send messages to EH from within an algorithm.
 For more information on how to use this library to send and receive messages, see Microsoft's [Quickstart Guide](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-python-get-started-send).

 ### Create an algorithm